Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 3. Decide When You Are Going to Start

-You are going to experience transitional symptoms like headache, diarrhea, bad breath, night sweat, nausea, fatigue or food craving for a few days to a couple of weeks.
+You are likely to experience transitional symptoms like headache, diarrhea, bad breath, night sweat, nausea, fatigue or food craving for a few days to a couple of weeks or longer.
 Therefore, if possible, start your experiment during a period of lighter schedule.

 If you are working office hours, taking a few days off to have a long weekend would definitely help.
 For example, if you start it on a Friday and take Monday and Tuesday off, you would have four days free to focus on dealing with the adaptation problems.

-Starting at the beginning of the coming long holiday period is also an option if you think you can resist festive food temptations well.
+Starting at the beginning of a long festive holiday period is another option, especially if you’re confident in your ability to resist festive food temptations.

 4. Choose Your Elimination Approach

-Under the inverted method, you start at the apex of the pyramid with just one food group that you feel the safest (e.g. beef) and gradually add more food groups back over time and see if your body is okay with them.
+Under the inverted pyramid method, you start at the apex of the pyramid with just one food group that you feel the safest (e.g. beef and other ruminant meat) and gradually add more food groups back over time and see if your body is okay with them.

 If you just want to improve general health, the pyramid method is probably more suitable because it is more gentle on your body as it allows your body time to detox and adjust to the new diet.
 Adaptation problems, therefore, are less likely to be severe.